Has Globalization Become a Stale Cookie?

 Everything started last summer, when two banks, the Dutch ABN Amro and the Spanish BBVA attempted to take over two Italian banks, respectively Banca Antonveneta and BNL.
 The Italian banking sector has been traditionally reluctant to host foreign operators and this has also harmed effective competition over the years (Italian bank accounts are the most expensive in Europe!!!!).
 Once again, like other times in the past, the Bank of Italy stepped in and denied authorization to the takeover bids by the foreign banks.

-The Spanish and the Dutch screamed at the scandal and called the Italians bad names, until the judges in Milan found out that the governor of the Bank of Italy (and some politicians) was colluding with Italian banks to favour them in the bidding and keep Antonveneta and BNL under Italian control.
+The Spanish and the Dutch screamed at the scandal and called the Italians bad names, until the judges in Milan found out that the governor of the Bank of Italy (and some politicians) was colluding with Italian banks to favor them in the bidding and keep Antonveneta and BNL under Italian control.
 To make a long story short, the governor eventually resigned, a new governor was appointed and the foreign bidders got the green light to jump on the Italian hot chicks.
 ABN Amro got control of Antonveneta and the French BNP Paribas bought BNL.

 Italian media were still flogging the government over its medieval attitude in the circumstance, when the Italian energy giant Enel attempted to purchase the French energy company Suez.
 In a rapid sequence, however, the French government made it clear that it was not enthusiastic at the idea, got Gaz de France ready to buy Suez, amended the existing French law to allow the Suez-GdF merger and adopted a new statute against foreign takeovers in 'strategic sectors' (i.e. energy, telecoms, defence, etc.).